California wildfire victims helped by Salvation Army, Red Cross

 “It was like an out-of-body experience.”

-Crooks’ family, who had only been living in their home for five months, watched their home burn for roughly seven hours before the fire was contained.
+Crooks’ family, who had only been living in the house for five months, watched their home burn for roughly seven hours before the fire was contained.
 The fire marshal on duty that day told Crooks that it was an exterior fire, most likely sparked by something flammable thrown into a trashcan near their home.

 “I was shocked, frightened and saddened,” she said.
 “I wanted to run in and grab pictures and my daughter’s favorite blanket — material things that you take for granted.”